-If your baby has jaundice lasting more than two weeks – especially if his poos are pale or his wees are dark – he’ll need a blood test to check the ‘conjugated bilirubin’ levels in the blood.
-He might then need more tests on his liver.
+If your baby has jaundice lasting more than two weeks – especially if his poos are pale or his wees are dark – he’ll need a blood test to check the ‘conjugated bilirubin’ levels in his blood.
+Your baby might then need more tests on his liver.

-Treatment for jaundice depends on how bad it is and what has caused it.
+Treatment for newborn jaundice depends on how bad it is and what has caused it.

 Babies who develop jaundice several days after birth usually just need careful monitoring, sometimes with heel prick blood tests, to check the bilirubin levels in their blood.

-If the bilirubin levels are high, babies might have phototherapy treatment for a few days.
+If your baby’s bilirubin levels are high, she might have phototherapy treatment for a few days.
 This treatment uses ultraviolet light to help to break down the bilirubin overload.
-It involves the baby being placed naked in a cot under a blue phototherapy lamp for 2-3 days.
-The baby’s eyes will be covered for protection.
-There are minimal side effects to phototherapy, although the baby might have a mild rash and runny poo for a few days.
-Some babies have small fluid losses during phototherapy, so they might need extra feeds at this time.
-Most babies tolerate phototherapy treatment well.
+Your baby will be placed naked in a cot under a blue phototherapy lamp for 2-3 days.
+Her eyes will be covered for protection.

 Severe jaundice, in which bilirubin levels are very high, might need treatment with an exchange transfusion.
 This is when a baby’s own blood is replaced with compatible fresh blood.
 This isn’t common.